satyasridevis/spacex-clone/README.md

 # spacex-clone
-Build and learning  spacex website with the help of brad traversy video tutorial
+Built and practiced spacex website with the help of brad traversy video tutorial